swunoo/odaat/README.md

 ## Table of Contents
 - About
+- Application
 - Functionalities
 - Technologies
 - Setup
 - Further Development

 ## About
+- This project is built to show my development skills at the moment.
+- It is a full stack project, with TypeScript (React) for the frontend and Java (Spring) for the backend.
+- As I have a full time job and other responsibilities besides this, I chose the most familiar tech stack so that I could move fast and do more things.
+- It took around 80 hours of work, which I spent from 2024 June 7 to 2024 June 24.
+- Although there is still room for improvement, the application is functional, testable, and maintainable.
+- If I had more time, I would work on the issues mentioned in the **Further Development** section.

+## Application
 - A personal management application that can be used to organize your work into **projects**, **tasks**, and **daily todos**.
 - "Projects" are long term work, or repetitive activities.
 They can include both professional and personal work.
 Some examples would be *"Create a Marketing Campaign"*, *"Build MyApp"*, or *"Excersise Daily"*.
 - "Tasks" are small chunks of work that can be done in one sitting towards the completion of a certain project.
 Some examples would be *"Design the Key Visual"*, *"Write Unit Tests"*, or *"Go for a Walk"*.